How To Order

-The teaching and activities are structured around the catechism questions.
-The children learn new questions and concepts in the first three lessons of the unit.
-The fourth lesson is Review and Recitation Week.
-Children recite for credit the answers to that unit’s questions only on R&R Week..
-To highlight the importance of reciting, R&R Week is treated as a celebration, with decorations, special refreshments, alot of songs, photos, a theme, and activities.
-You may record the children’s recitation on the Recitation Chart (p.
-108) and the Attendance/Recitation Poster, while the children color or place stickers in their First Catechism booklets for each answer recited successfully.
-Early planning and additional helpers are needed for this special event.
+To highlight the importance of reciting the answers, R&R (Review and Recitation) Week is treated as a celebration and may include decorations, special refreshments, a theme, photos, and lots of songs and activities.
+The teacher may record the children’s recitation on the Recitation Chart (included in manual) and the Attendance/Recitation Poster, while the children color or place stickers in their First Catechism booklets for each answer recited successfully.
+This special event requires planning, a person to listen to recitation, and additional helpers.

 A goal of reciting the answers to 46 questions at one sitting is a big goal for most preschoolers.
 Reciting a block of answers at each R&R Week and cumulative group review of each lesson is a manageable way of accomplishing this big task.